beshu-tech/readonlyrest-docs/elasticsearch.md

 \(An example OpenLDAP configuration file can be found in our tests: /src/test/resources/test\_example.ldif\)

 Caching can be configured per LDAP client \(see `ldap1`\) or per rule \(see `Accept requests from users in group team2 on index2` rule\)

+#### Circuit Breaker

+The LDAP connector is equipped by default with the circuit breaker functionality.
+The circuit breaker disables sending new requests to the server when it doesn't respond properly.
+After receiving configured number of failed responses in a row, circuit breaker blocks sending new requests by terminating them immediately with exception.
+After configured time, circuit breaker allows one request to pass.
+If it succeeds, CB goes back to normal operation.
+If not test request is sent again after configured time.

+Circuit breaker could be adapted to specific needs using these configuration parameters:
+* `max_retries` is number of failed responses in a row which will trigger circuit breaker.
+* `reset_duration` defines how long circuit breaker will block requests until sending one test request.

 #### LDAP Server discovery